slanning/perl-ogre/examples/README.txt

 - skeletalanim.pl: implements OGRE's "SkeletalAnimation" sample application (very cool with the ladies sneaking around :)

-- terrain.pl: implementing OGRE's "Terrain" sample app, this demos using RaySceneQuery to maintain the camera at a fixed distance above a terrain (if you've played "Medieval: Total War", it's like moving the camera over the 3D-battle terrains).

 - lighting.pl: OGRE's "Lighting" sample app, shows how to use ControllerValue and ControllerFunction interfaces, as well as using RibbonTrails